|

 12m

-welded bracket holding two weedy fibreglass spreaders and a
+a homebrew welded bracket holding two weedy fibreglass spreaders and a central PVC pipe.
+It

-All my dipoles and loops use homebrew QRO baluns.
+All my antennas use homebrew QRO ferrite

-The antennas are selected using homebrew remote antenna switches like this one.
-They use
+The antennas are selected using homebrew

-“B1B” SPST vacuum relays from Russia.
-The relays aren’t exactly cheap but it sure beats paying
+Russia.
+The relays aren’t exactly cheap but

-$$$ to coax-feed all the antennas separately.
+the antennas separately.

-Note the small dummy load on the rightmost antenna port, useful to check from the shack end
+Note the small dummy load on the

-that the feeder and switch are working properly.
+switch are working properly.

 The long feeders run partly underground.
 It was a tedious job hand-digging the trenches but the